ARKN11/khatam-cs-2024/README.md

 - Calculate the total volume, surface area, and mass of the device and its components.
 - Manage nested devices and shapes, and compute aggregate properties considering all levels of hierarchy.

+## Compile
+There is a `main.exe` for windows in every parts direcoty.